Advertisement

 Loading the player...

-As MasterChef Australia moves into the final weeks of the 2024 season, judge Andy Allen has paid tribute to Jock Zonfillo, his former co-judge and dear friend.
+As MasterChef Australia celebrates yet another win at the 64th TV WEEK Logie Awards, judge Andy Allen has paid tribute to Jock Zonfillo, his former co-judge and dear friend.

 Andy Allen pays tribute to Jock Zonfrillo in episode of MasterChef